Estimating Kullback-Leibler Divergence Using Kernel Machines: Introduction

 Recently a method called Mutual Information Neural Estimation (MINE) \cite{belghazi2018mine} has been proposed to estimate the KL divergence between two distributions.
 The key ideas in MINE are explained as follows: \begin{itemize} \item Use the Donkser-Varadhan (DV) \cite{donsker1983asymptotic} representation to express the KL divergence. \item Use a family of functions characterized by neural networks in the DV representation to build the estimator. \end{itemize}

 The authors in \cite{belghazi2018mine} used MINE to estimate the mutual information and showed that their estimator is better than the estimators in the literature \cite{kraskov2004estimating} \cite{perez2008kullback} in terms of the bias in many cases.
 MINE is a general purpose estimator as it estimates the KL divergence and not just mutual information.
 However, the estimator constructed in \cite{belghazi2018mine} using the main algorithm is not guaranteed to be consistent (explained later).
 In this work, we propose a new estimator of KL divergence to address this issue.
 We also rely on the Donsker-Varadhan representation to build our estimator.
 If we estimate the KL divergence using DV representation, then we do not need to estimate the probability distributions directly unlike the standard estimators \cite{kraskov2004estimating}.
 Instead of searching in the space of neural network families (as in \cite{belghazi2018mine}) we set the search space as a Reproducing Kernel Hilbert Space (RKHS) and hence we name the estimator as the Kernel KL divergence estimator (KKLE).
 We are able to show that the search in RKHS reduces to solving a convex learning problem.
 This enables us to prove that the estimator we derive is consistent.
+There are other estimators in the literature that are based on a different representation namely the f-divergence based representation \cite{nguyen2010estimating}.
+However, the DV representation, which is the focus of this work, is provably a tighter representation than the f-divergence representation \cite{belghazi2018mine}.

 In the experiments section, we compare the proposed KKLE with MINE estimator.
 We carry out simulations over large datasets to show that the performances of both MINE and KKLE are comparable.
 We also compare the two estimators for small datasets and we find that the KKLE estimator is better than the MINE estimator.
 We also provide insights to explain why KKLE is expected to perform well.
+A python notebook to illustrate the experiments is available at \url{https://github.com/ahujak/KKLE}.